Cúchulainn's Stone

 He is the principal character of the epic Irish saga An Táin Bó Cuailgne (The Cattle Raid of Cooley).
 In this tale Cúchulainn defends Ulster from the forces of Queen Maeve of Connacht.
 According to legend Cúchulainn, who was fatally wounded, tied himself to this standing stone so that he could stay upright and face the opposing army.

 Access: The site is on private farmland so care needs to be taken when visiting.
-Access requires climbing a low stile, crossing a single-strand electric cattle fence and walking for 200m across a grazing field.
+Access requires climbing a low stile, and walking for 200m across a field (note there may be crops or electric cattle fences in place).
 The site is immediately to the south of the road from Dundalk to Knockbridge and Louth village (the R171).
-The parking area is 1400m east of the crossroads in Knockbridge village and about 5.5km south-west of Dundalk.
+The area is 1.4km east of the crossroads in Knockbridge village and about 5.5km south-west of Dundalk.